-- presents proposals or issues opinions to the Board for the definition of a general remuneration policy for the CEO, the General Manager, other directors with strategic responsibilities and key personnel, so that the Board can prepare the Report on Remuneration to be presented to the annual Shareholders' Meeting and can periodically assess the suitability, overall consistency and effective application of the general remuneration policy approved by the Board; - (ii) presents proposals or issues opinions to the Board on the overall remuneration of the Chief Executive Officer, the General Manager, the other directors with strategic responsibilities, the Heads of the corporate control functions (Head of Compliance function, Chief Risk Officer, Head of Internal Audit function, Head of Anti-Money Laundering function), the financial reporting officer and the Executive Vice Presidents (as identified by the Group's Global Job Model), and for the determination of the criteria for the remuneration of the Company's senior management, including the relevant performance objectives related to the variable component of such remuneration;
+- (i) presents proposals or issues opinions to the Board for the definition of a general remuneration policy for the CEO, the General Manager, other directors with strategic responsibilities and key personnel, so that the Board can prepare the Report on Remuneration to be presented to the annual Shareholders' Meeting and can periodically assess the suitability, overall consistency and effective application of the general remuneration policy approved by the Board; - (ii) presents proposals or issues opinions to the Board on the overall remuneration and the assignment and evaluation of the performance objectives of the Chief Executive Officer, the General Manager, the other directors with strategic responsibilities, the Manager Responsible for Preparing the Company's Financial Reports and the Executive Vice Presidents (at the moment identified by the Group's Global Job Model as "Banda 6"), and for the determination of the criteria for the remuneration of the Company's senior management, including the relevant performance objectives related to the variable component of such remuneration: - (iii) makes proposals or expresses opinions to the Board of Directors on the overall remuneration and on the assignment and relative evaluation of the performance objectives of the Heads of the corporate control functions (Head of Compliance function, Chief Risk Officer, Head of Internal Audit function, Head of Anti-Money Laundering function).
+With reference to the compliance, risk control and anti-money laundering functions, it formulates proposals or expresses opinions after hearing the Risk and Related Parties Committee; in addition, with reference to the Internal Audit function, it formulates proposals or expresses opinions with the favourable opinion of the Risk and Related Parties Committee; - (iv) examines any share-based or cash incentive plans for employees and financial advisors of the Company and the Group and strategic staff development policies; - (v) directly supervises the correct application of the remuneration rules for the persons in charge of the Company's control functions, in close collaboration with the control body; - (vi) cooperates with the other Committees, in particular with the Risks and Related Parties Committee, which, with reference to the remuneration and incentive policies, examines whether the incentives provided for in the remuneration system take into account the risks, share capital and liquidity, provided that this does not affect the tasks assigned to the Remuneration Committee, with which adequate coordination must be ensured; - (vii) ensures the involvement of the relevant business functions in the process of drawing up and monitoring the remuneration and incentive policies and practices; - (viii) using information received from the relevant business departments, also gives opinions on the outcomes of the procedure for identifying key personnel, including any exclusions;

-- (iii) monitors the implementation of the decisions adopted by the Board and specifically verifies that the performance targets are actually achieved; - (iv) examines any share-based or cash incentive plans for employees and financial advisors of the Company and the Group and strategic staff development policies; - (v) directly supervises the correct application of the remuneration rules for the persons in charge of the Company's control functions, in close collaboration with the control body; - (vi) cooperates with the other Committees, in particular with the Risks and Related Parties Committee, which, with reference to the remuneration and incentive policies, examines whether the incentives provided for in the remuneration system take into account the risks, share capital and liquidity, provided that this does not affect the tasks assigned to the Remuneration Committee, with which adequate coordination must be ensured; - (vii) ensures the involvement of the relevant business functions in the process of drawing up and monitoring the remuneration and incentive policies and practices; - (viii) using information received from the relevant business departments, also gives opinions on the outcomes of the procedure for identifying key personnel, including any exclusions; - (ix) provides an adequate reporting on the activities carried out by the Corporate Bodies, including the Shareholders' Meeting.
+(ix) provides an adequate reporting on the activities carried out by the Corporate Bodies, including the Shareholders' Meeting.